Arduino to Raspberry Pi Serial Communication

 Nevertheless the wired connection is not at work in my daily IoT live, because I use the Arduino or ESP8266 based micro-controllers as satellites in my home where in the center is the Raspberry Pi in a server rack.
 Because I do not have USB cables in my walls of course I use a WiFi connection.
 If you also prefer a wireless connection than you find here the tutorial.

-Connection Between Arduino and Rasperry Pi for Serial Communication
+Connection between Arduino and Raspberry Pi

 As mentioned before we use an USB cable for the Arduino to Raspberry Pi communication.
 Now let us talk about the power supply for the Raspberry Pi and the Arduino.
 The power supply for the Pi is not restricted by the serial communication.
 We can power the Raspberry Pi as usual about the micro USB port on the side of the unit.
 But in case of the Arduino the USB cable connection is blocked by the connection to the Raspberry Pi.
 So what should we do?